nellore/docs.rail.bio/docs/installation.md

 4. Once you're done hacking Rail, run

         sh /home/testuser/rail/make_it_rail.sh
-A new installer `install-rail-rna-C` will appear in the `releases/` directory.
+A new installer `install_rail-rna-C` will appear in the `releases/` directory.
 Run it to install your modified version locally.